Danzig crisis: Hitler's 22 August speech to generals

-On 19 August, Beck ordered Lipski to see Hermann Göring, who was regarded as being the most moderate of the Nazi leaders.
-During the crisis, as part of a scheme by Hitler to confuse the diplomats from other nations, Göring played the role of the "soft man", the supposed voice of reason in the Nazi leadership while Ribbentrop played the role of the "hard man", the obstinate extremist who was forever encouraging Hitler to take drastic steps.
-The differences presented to foreign diplomats between Göring and Ribbentrop in the crisis, through based partly on the genuine mutual detestation that the two men held for each other, was part of a stratagem by Hitler to confuse foreign leaders and make it appear that a peaceful resolution was still possible.
-Göring privately presented himself to Lipski as a man opposed to war and in a cunning stratagem invited Lipski to make a lengthy visit to his Karinhall estate in October to discuss the crisis, thereby giving the impression that there was still time until October to avoid war.
-As commander-in-chief of the Luftwaffe, Göring knew very well that Y Day (the date chosen for the invasion) was 26 August.
-On 21 August, Lipski visited Warsaw to ask Colonel Beck what he should say when made the expected visit to Karinhall in October.
-During his visit, Lipski discovered that Beck was very self-confident that Poland would defeat Germany if it came to war.
-Beck told Lipski that when he made his visit in October that he should tell Göring that there would be no benefits if it came to war and that Poland would not allow itself to be bullied.
-On 22 August 1939, Hitler in a secret speech to his generals at Berchtesgaden stated: "It was clear to me that a conflict with Poland had to come sooner or later.
+On 22 August 1939, Hitler in a secret speech at Berchtesgaden to his generals, stated: "It was clear to me that a conflict with Poland had to come sooner or later.
 I had already made the decision in the spring, but I thought I would turn against the West in a few years, and only afterwards against the East.
 But the sequence could not be fixed.
 One cannot close one's eyes before a threatening situation.
 I wanted to establish an acceptable relationship with Poland to fight first against the West.
-But this plan, which was agreeable to me, could be not executed since the essential points had changed.
+But this plan, which was agreeable to me, could not be executed since the essential points had changed.
 It became clear to me that Poland would attack us in case of conflict with the West".
-Weinberg wrote that the extremely anti-Polish Wehrmacht generals were very keen on a war against Poland, but less so on his plans on another war with Great Britain, which led him to argue that the speech was "reasonably accurate reflection" of Hitler thinking.
-In his speech, Hitler gave as his major issues with Poland as the unwillingness to renounce the Franco-Polish alliance and sign the Anti-Comintern pact, which Hitler described as the basis for "an acceptable relationship".
-In his speech to the Wehrmacht generals, Hitler declared his contempt for "weak values" such as compassion and kindness as he stated once the war begin that his officers should "close your hearts to pity.
+Weinberg wrote that the extremely anti-Polish Wehrmacht generals were very keen on a war against Poland, but less so on Hitler's plans for another war with Great Britain, which led him to argue that the speech was a "reasonably accurate reflection" of Hitler's thinking.
+In his speech, Hitler gave as his major issues with Poland the unwillingness to renounce the Franco-Polish alliance and sign the Anti-Comintern pact, which Hitler described as the basis for "an acceptable relationship".
+In his speech to the Wehrmacht generals, Hitler declared his contempt for "weak values" such as compassion and kindness as he stated once the war begins that his officers should "close your hearts to pity.
 Act brutally".
 Later the same night, Hitler was at the Berghof when he received the news of the Molotov-Ribbentrop pact.
-That night, the sky above the Berghof was lit up by the aurora borealis, which took on a bright red hue, which led Hitler as he looked at the red sky to comment: "Looks like a great deal of blood.
+That night, the sky above the Berghof was lit up by the aurora borealis, which took on a bright red hue.
+Albert Speer who was present at the Berghof that night remembered: "Northern lights of unusual intensity threw red light on the legend-haunted Untersberg across the valley while the sky above simmered in all the colors of the rainbow.
+The last act of Götterdämmerung could not have been more effectively staged.
+The same red light bathed our faces and hands".
+Hitler stood on the terrace of the Berghof as he looked at the red sky and commented: "Looks like a great deal of blood.
 This time, we won't bring it off without violence".